RMS Empress of Ireland: Description and construction

 In early 1904 work commenced at Fairfield Shipbuilding and Engineering in Glasgow, Scotland.
 The liners were designed by Francis Elgar and were specified to be twin screw liners with service speeds of 18 kn.
 Both were of identical appearance, with two funnels and two masts, with equal passenger capacity of just over 1,500.
 In the early planning stages, their intended names were to have been Empress of Germany and Empress of Austria, but were later changed respectively to Empress of Britain and Empress of Ireland, following the implementation of a policy that any future Canadian Pacific ship named in the Empress format would be respectively named after a dependency or colony of the British Empire.

 The ship's keel was laid down on 10 April 1905 for hull number 443 at Fairfield's berth number 4 next to her sister ship, Empress of Britain, which was being built.
 Empress of Ireland's length was 570 ft overall and 548.9 ft between perpendiculars.
 The beam was 65.7 ft and her depth was 36.7 ft.
 Empress of Ireland had twin four-bladed propellers, each driven by a quadruple-expansion steam engine.
 Between them the two engines were rated at 3,168 NHP and gave her a service speed of 18 kn.
 She had twin funnels and two masts.

 Empress of Ireland's safety features included ten watertight bulkheads which divided the hull into eleven compartments which could be sealed off through the means of closing twenty-four watertight doors.
 All eleven bulkheads extended from the double bottom up to directly beneath the Shelter Deck, equivalent to three decks above the waterline.
 By design theory, the vessels could remain afloat with up to two adjacent compartments open to the sea.
 However, what would prove to be the fatal flaw in her design in 1914 was that, unlike aboard Titanic where the watertight doors could be closed by the means of a switch on the ship's bridge, the watertight doors aboard Empress of Ireland were required to be closed manually.
 Also, in the wake of the Titanic disaster, Empress of Ireland, like many other liners, had her lifesaving equipment updated.
-When she first entered service in 1906, she had been equipped with standard wooden lifeboats, which in 1912 were replaced with sixteen steel lifeboats mounted in conventional radial davits, under which were stored another twenty-six wooden collapsible lifeboats, all of which combined had a capacity of 1,686 persons, 280 more than the ship was licensed to carry.
+When she first entered service in 1906, she had been equipped with standard wooden lifeboats, which in 1912 were replaced with sixteen steel lifeboats mounted in conventional radial davits, under which were stored another twenty-six wooden collapsible lifeboats, all of which combined had a capacity of 1,686 people, 280 more than the ship was licensed to carry.

 Empress of Ireland was launched on 27 January 1906.
 With her original configuration she required a crew of 373, and had berths for 1,542 passengers in four classes on seven decks.